The Ultimate Moving Checklist

 - Plants: Move these in your own car—they may die in a moving vehicle.

 - Rugs: Moving crews will handle these.

 - Tape: Tops and bottoms should be secured with at least two strips.
-Use moving tape, not masking tape.
+Use moving/packing tape, not masking tape.